rycus86/docker-pycharm-pro/README.md

 The actual name can be anything - I used something random to be able to start multiple instances if needed.

 To use `pip` (or `pip3`) either use the terminal in PyCharm or install from the terminal from inside the container like `docker exec -it pycharm-running bash` then install using **pip**.

+To run container on Windows hosted machines you will need to have some X server installed and launched (e.g. Xming)